 So whatever challenges we face, our pyramid will get deeper rooted.

-From this grounded feeling, we can develop our inner, transformative fire.
+From that well-founded and grounded level, we can add some inner, transformative fire.

 12. Expedition “Masterpiece”

-After an in-depth process of widening, broadening, and deepening, and after many expeditions, we start to ‘own’ it.
+After an in-depth process of widening, broadening, and deepening, and after many expeditions, the horse becomes a true Powerhouse and we start to ‘own’ it.